ezakto/statiq/README.md

       }
     })

 This works just like putting a `context.yaml` file in `content/`.
-However, using the statiqfile, you can pass functions aswell (like moment.js, sorting methods, etc).
+However, by using the statiqfile, you may pass functions aswell (like moment.js, sorting methods, etc).

 ### Directory indexes